uberall/micronaut-distributed-lock/README.md

 ```

 This implementation is fully compatible and tested with Postgres and should simply work with any other halfway ANSI compatible SQL Database.

+## Development
+No special setup is needed to start development.
+Just hack ahead and create a MR.

+## Publishing

+You'll need to be in the uberall organisation in Bintray to be able to publish the latest version of this plugin.
+also `BINTRAY_USER` and `BINTRAY_API_KEY` environment variables need to be set.

+Simply run `./gradlew :bintrayUpload` to upload all artifacts to bintray